beetbox/beets/docs/plugins/lyrics.rst

   BeautifulSoup is installed.
 - **tidal_session_file**: Name of file the TIDAL access token is saved to under the data directory.
+- **tidal_attempts**: Number of times beets tries to fetch lyrics when being rate limited by TIDAL.
+- **tidal_sleep_interval**: Minimum and maximum time interval used in between attempts when rate limited by TIDAL.

 Here's an example of ``config.yaml``::